 It's what I do with that anger that can get me into trouble.
 Emotions simply are.
 They're not always fun, but they don't have to be destructive either.

-So now when I just feel angry, I look back at what the lessons I learned during deployment to help me refocus and cope with what's going on around me.
+So now when I just feel angry, I look back at what lessons I learned during the deployment of my son to help me refocus and cope with what's going on around me.